AndresIturria/referee-discord-bot/README.md

 ## Start the bot

-Install the requirements and run the main.
+Install the requirements and run the main from the root folder (python3 src/main.py).

 ### Run the main